Come il vento

 Curated by Ralph Goertz

-The exhibition ‘Come il vento’ was created in reference to ‘No Place like Home.
-Italian Photography since the 1980s’, the largest survey exhibition of Italian photography since ‘Viaggio in Italia’ in 1984.
-It presents around 60 works by 10 Italian photographers who have explored the medium of photography in their own individual ways and who have a special relationship with Guido Guidi, one of the most important representatives of new Italian photography.
+The exhibition “Come il vento” originated as a spin-off from ‘No Place like Home.
+Italian Photography since the 1980s’, the largest retrospective exhibition of Italian photography since “Viaggio in Italia” in 1984.
+Featuring around 60 works by 10 Italian photographers, “Come il vento” presents individual explorations of the medium of photography in Italy and one of the most important figures in Italian photography: Guido Guidi.

 Alessandra Dragoni, LIBERA POESIA, 2023